- Health in Japan

 What is a “month’s supply?”

-How to apply for a Yakkan Shoumei
+How to apply for a YKS

-Important points for the Yakkan Shoumei
+Important points for the YKS

 Declare.
 At the airport, the special procedures needed besides the normal customs procedures are showing your Yakkan Shoumei at the pharmaceutical affairs desk in the arrival area.